Brendhon/desbrava/docs/guidelines/component-core-guideline.md

 1.  **Start with `useState`**: For simple state that only one component needs, `useState` is perfect.
 2.  **Lift State Up**: When multiple components need to share state, move that state to their closest common parent and pass it down via props.
-3.  **Use Context for Global State**: For app-wide state that many components need (like user session or theme), use the Context API.
+3.  **Use Context for Global State**: For app-wide state that many components need (like user session), use the Context API.
 Use it sparingly as it can make components harder to reuse.

 ### Performance